arangoml/GenAIComps1.3/comps/dataprep/src/README_arangodb.md

 - `VLLM_TIMEOUT`: The timeout for the VLLM service.
 Defaults to `600`.

 Text Embeddings Inferencing Configuration
-**Note**: This is optional functionality to generate embeddings for documents (i.e text chunks).
 - `TEI_EMBEDDING_ENDPOINT`: The endpoint for the TEI service.
-- `HUGGINGFACEHUB_API_TOKEN`: The API token for the Hugging Face Hub.
 - `TEI_EMBED_MODEL`: The model to use for the TEI service.
 Defaults to `BAAI/bge-base-en-v1.5`.
+- `HUGGINGFACEHUB_API_TOKEN`: The API token for the Hugging Face Hub.
 - `EMBED_SOURCE_DOCUMENTS`: If set to True, the microservice will embed the source documents.
 Defaults to `True`.
 - `EMBED_NODES`: If set to True, the microservice will embed the nodes extracted from the source documents.
-Defaults to `False`.
+Defaults to `True`.
 - `EMBED_RELATIONSHIPS`: If set to True, the microservice will embed the relationships extracted from the source documents.
-Defaults to `False`.
+Defaults to `True`.

 OpenAI Configuration:
 **Note**: This configuration can replace the VLLM and TEI services for text generation and embeddings.
 - `OPENAI_API_KEY`: The API key for the OpenAI service.
+If not set, the microservice will not use the OpenAI service.
 - `OPENAI_CHAT_MODEL`: The chat model to use for the OpenAI service.
 Defaults to `gpt-4o`.
 - `OPENAI_CHAT_TEMPERATURE`: The temperature for the OpenAI service.
 Defaults to `0`.
 - `OPENAI_EMBED_MODEL`: The embedding model to use for the OpenAI service.
 Defaults to `text-embedding-3-small`.